uikit/uikit-site/docs/pages/image.md

 </div>
 ```

-It's possible to offer multiple image sources, but also multiple resolutions for each one, using `srcset`.
+It's possible to offer multiple image sources and also multiple resolutions for each source using `srcset`.

 ```html
 <div sources="srcset: ____; media: ____" data-src="" data-srcset="" sizes="" uk-img>...</div>